Samuel Smiles: Self-Help

 Smiles was not very successful in his careers as a doctor and journalist.
 He joined several cooperative ventures, but they failed for lack of capital.
 Disillusioned, he turned away from middle-class utopianism.
 He finally found intellectual refuge and national fame in the isolation of self-help.

 The origins of his most famous book, Self-Help, lay in a speech he gave in March 1845 in response to a request by a Mutual Improvement Society, published as, The Education of the Working Classes.
 In it Smiles said:

 The newly founded Routledge publishing house rejected publishing Self-Help in 1855.
 Twenty years later Smiles was seated next to George Routledge at a dinner, and he said to him, "And when, Dr. Smiles, are we to have the honour of publishing one of your books?"; Smiles replied that Mr. Routledge already had the honour of rejecting Self-Help.
 Although John Murray was willing to publish Self-Help on a half-profits system, Smiles rejected this as he did not want the book to lose its anecdotes.
-In 1859, Smiles self-published the book, retaining the copyright, while he paid John Murray a ten percent commission.
+In 1859, Smiles self-published the book, retaining the copyright, while he paid John Murray a ten per cent commission.
 It sold 20,000 copies within one year of its publication.
-By the time of Smiles' death in 1904 it had sold over a quarter of a million copies.
-Self-Help brought [Smiles] to celebrity status: almost overnight, he became a leading pundit and much-consulted guru".
+By the time of Smiles's death in 1904 it had sold over a quarter of a million copies.
+Self-Help "elevated [Smiles] to celebrity status: almost overnight, he became a leading pundit and much-consulted guru".
 Smiles "suddenly became the fashion and he was deluged with requests that he should lay foundation stones, sit for his portrait, present prizes to orphan children, make speeches from platforms.
 The simple fellow was pleased with these invitations, but naturally he could not accept.
 He had his work to do ... his duty did not lie on any public platform ...
 It lay in his office with his Work".